Brandy is a stay-at-home mom who enjoys cooking easy meals for her family. In her spare time, Brandy loves to scrapbook and make crafts.

 Sprinkle the stuffing mix over the top, then pour the chicken broth evenly over the stuffing mix.
 A low-sodium chicken broth can also be used since the seasonings in the stuffing are usually salty.

-Remove from over and let stand for 15 minutes before serving.
+Remove from oven and let stand for 15 minutes before serving.

 © 2017 Brandy Green